-More automotive SEO supporting evidence: Google Search Ads Pause Study
+More automotive SEO supporting evidence: Google Search Ads pause study

 Our two case studies are supported by a Google Search Ads Pause Study.
 This study looked at the effects of pausing paid search ads and before/after search traffic.
-On PCs, the study showed when an advertiser that held the top position organically paused ads, half the organic clicks were incremental to paid clicks.
+On desktops, the study showed when an advertiser that held the top position organically paused ads, half the organic clicks were incremental to paid clicks.
 When advertisers who had organic search results in the 2nd, 3rd or 4th spot, about 80% of PPC clicks were incremental to organic clicks.
 When advertisers paused ads but had their organic results appearing in positions of 5 or below, nearly all ad clicks were incremental.